thautwarm/MLStyle.jl/docs/src/tutorials/query-lang.md

 Codegen Target
 --------------------------------

 Before implementing code generation, we should have a sketch about the target.
-The **target** here means the final shape of the code generated from query sentences.
+The **target** here means the final shape of the code generated from a sequence of query clauses.

 I'll take you to the travel within the inference about the final shape of code generation.